Homeomorphism theorem for sums of translates on the real axis: Introduction

 In particular, this theorem implies the uniqueness of the minimax point.

+The sums of translates and the minimax problem for such functions were first considered by P.~C.~Fenton in 2000 \cite{Fenton}.
+He considered one kernel with assumptions of monotonicity, smoothness, singularity of its derivative at $0$, and a concave field $J$ continuous at the ends of the segment.
+Fenton's original goal was to prove P.~D.~Barry's conjecture from 1962 on the growth of entire functions, which he succeeded in 1981 \cite{FentonBarry}.
+More precisely, A.~A.~Goldberg proved this conjecture a little earlier \cite{Goldberg}, but Fenton obtained other interesting results in the theory of entire functions using his approach \cite{FentonOther1}, \cite{FentonOther2}.

-In 2018, B.~Farkas, B.~Nagy and Sz.~Gy.~R\'{e}v\'{e}sz presented a solution of the minimax problem and a homeomorphism result for sums of translates $F(\yy,t) := K_0(t) + \sum \limits_{j=1}^n K_j(t-y_j)$ on a torus \cite{TorusFNR}.
+In 2018, B.~Farkas, B.~Nagy and Sz.~Gy.~R\'{e}v\'{e}sz presented a solution of the minimax problem and a homeomorphism result for sums of translates $\ds F(\yy,t) := K_0(t) + \sum \limits_{j=1}^n K_j(t-y_j)$ on a torus \cite{TorusFNR}.
 Here $K_0, \ldots, K_n: \ \RR \to [-\infty, 0)$ are $2\pi$-periodic functions, strictly concave on $(0, 2\pi)$.
-Assuming that for each $j=0,\ldots,n$ the function $K_j$ belongs to $C^2(0,2\pi)$ with $K''_j<0$ and $K(0)=K(2\pi)=-\infty,$ they proved that the difference function of local maxima is a homeomorphism between its domain and $\RR^n$.
+Assuming that for each $j=0,\ldots,n$ the function $K_j$ belongs to $C^2(0,2\pi)$ with $K''_j<0$ and $K_j(0)=K_j(2\pi)=-\infty,$ they proved that the difference function of local maxima is a homeomorphism between its domain and $\RR^n$.
 On the one hand, the sums of translates approach is more specific than Shi's.
 On the other hand, the authors provided an example \cite[Ex.~5.13]{TorusFNR} demonstrating that Shi's result is not applicable in their settings.

 In 2021, Farkas, Nagy and R\'{e}v\'{e}sz proved a homeomorphism theorem for sums of translates on the segment \cite[Th.~7.1]{FNR}.
-This result is the basis of our proof, since to solve the problem on the real axis we reduce it to the case of the segment.
-For a precise formulation of the problems, we need a little more preparation.
+The minimax problem for the sums of translates on the segment was also deeply studied by Farkas, Nagy and R\'{e}v\'{e}sz in \cite{FNRMinimax}, \cite{NewFNRMinimax}.
+In particular, they consider positive numbers $r_1,\ldots,r_n$, a kernel $\segmK$ and sums of translates of the following form